 MANISHA JUTHANI, MD

 Manisha Juthani, MD, is the commissioner of the Connecticut Department of Public Health.
-Commissioner Juthani comes to DPH from the Yale School of Medicine where she is as an associate professor of medicine and served as director of the Infectious Diseases Fellowship Program from 2012 to 2021.
+Commissioner Juthani comes to DPH from the Yale School of Medicine where she is a professor of medicine and served as director of the Infectious Diseases Fellowship Program from 2012 to 2021.
 Additionally, she served as the associate program director for career development in the Internal Medicine Residency Program from 2017 to 2021.

 Commissioner Juthani attended Edgemont High School in Scarsdale, NY, and received her bachelor’s degree from the University of Pennsylvania in 1994 and her medical degree from Cornell University Medical College in 1998.
 She completed her internal medicine residency training at New-York Presbyterian Hospital-Weill Cornell where she served as an assistant chief resident.
 She also was a chief medical resident at Memorial Sloan-Kettering Cancer Center from 2001-2002.